 Mr. Santillanes introduced himself noting that they also brought a couple of youth with them.
-The youth introduced themselves and gave a brief background.
+The youth introduced themselves and gave a brief history of their backgrounds.

-Mr. Santillanes said the building is approximately 50+ years old and the energy improvements that they have done over the last few years has raised the quality of the environment.
+Mr. Santillanes said the building is over 50-60 years old and the energy improvements that they have done over the last few years has raised the quality of the environment.
 He said with the help of CDBG funds, YouthWorks! has now completed all the stages of the five year energy efficiency upgrade plan, with the exception of the roof.
 He noted that YouthWorks! raised additional funds last year to finish the heating and cooling improvements to the facility, which was an enormous improvement.

-Mr. Santillanes said they have worked with Jose Ortiz Construction in the past and he is very experienced.
+Mr. Santillanes said they have worked with Jose Ortiz Construction in the past and they are very experienced.
 Jose Ortiz Construction came in at the lowest bid and YouthWorks! would like to work with them again.

-Ms. Schuyler said Jose Ortiz is also great with training the youth.
+Ms. Schuyler said Jose Ortiz is also great with the youth.